 In 1995, Chuan lost elections and served as the leader of the opposition.
-In late 1997, following the Asian Financial Crisis, and the fall of the Chavalit Yongchaiyut administration he returned to power.
-The Democrats had lost popular support by 2000, mainly due to the way they handle the country's economy, in compliance to the restrictions imposed by IMF.
+In late 1997, following the Asian Financial Crisis and the fall of the Chavalit Yongchaiyut administration he returned to power.
+The Democrats had lost popular support by 2000, mainly due to the way they handle the country's economy in compliance with restrictions imposed by IMF.

-In 2001, after the Thai Rak Thai party led by Thaksin Shinawatra won in the national parliamentary elections (with some help of Thaksins "anti-IMF rhetoric"), Chuan once again became a leader of the opposition.
-And later in 2003, Chuan stepped down as the Leader of the Democrat Party, giving way to his protιgι Abhisit Vejjajiva.
+In 2001, after the Thai Rak Thai party led by Thaksin Shinawatra won in the national parliamentary elections (with some help of Thaksin's "anti-IMF rhetoric"), Chuan once again became a leader of the opposition.
+And later, in 2003, Chuan stepped down as Leader of Democrat Party, giving way to his protégé Abhisit Vejjajiva.
 Currently, Chuan is the Democrat Party Chief Adviser.